anquanscan/sec-tools/README.md

 [spike_detector](https://github.com/pjain03/spike_detector): Tool to detect unusually high CPU usage (as in harmful cryptojacking)
 [iblessing](https://github.com/Soulghost/iblessing): iblessing is an iOS security exploiting toolkit, it mainly includes application information gathering, static analysis and dynamic analysis.
 It can be used for reverse engineering, binary analysis and vulnerability mining.
 [samaritan](https://github.com/MAkcanca/samaritan): Samaritan clone from the hit CBS T.V. show, Person of Interest.
 [aws-recon](https://github.com/darkbitio/aws-recon): Multi-threaded AWS inventory collection tool with a focus on security-relevant resources and metadata.
+[discord-bugs-exploits](https://github.com/DevEntro/discord-bugs-exploits): A Collection of Various Discord Bugs, Exploits, Un-Documented Parts of the Discord API, and Other Discord Related Miscellaneous Stuff.